 Today, the Overseas Relief and Aid Fund is known as Overseas Development and seeks to raise awareness and resources in order to equip and empower communities in the developing world.

-Overseas Development works in partnership with Christian agencies in India, Democratic Republic of Congo, Egypt, Sudan, Rwanda, Kenya, Tanzania and Uganda.
+Overseas Development works in partnership with Christian agencies overseas.
 Projects assist with a range of health, education, agricultural and capacity building initiatives.

 This fund doesn’t support any activities that have religious, welfare or partisan political objectives.
 It has tax-deductible status and is a registered charity.
 Overseas Development is a member of the Australian Council for International Development (ACFID) and a signatory to the ACFID Code of Conduct.

 “We try to see that faith and works go together.”
-So says Archbishop Peter Jensen.
+So said former Archbishop Peter Jensen.
 In proof of this core belief, the Overseas Ministry Fund was founded in 2001.
 It exists to help ministries in the developing world by providing financial support for bible and leadership training.

-Through Overseas Ministry, Anglican Aid is able to partner with Christian brothers and sisters in places such as the Democratic Republic of Congo, Egypt, Kenya, Mauritius, Myanmar, South Africa, Tanzania and Uganda.
+Through Overseas Ministry, Anglican Aid is able to partner with Christian brothers and sisters in places where strong Biblical training is limited and under resourced.